 - Apply the changes you have made, navigate to your desktop, and check to see if the Control Panel appears in the context menu once again.

-One of the users on Nvidia’s official forum spotted a possible solution for this problem, tried it out, and he turned out to be successful.
+One of the users on Nvidia’s official forum spotted a possible solution for the nvidia control panel not opening, tried it out, and he turned out to be successful.
 The solution is short but it involves some advanced actions which you should perform carefully.

-- Navigate to “C:\Program Files\NVIDIA Corporation\Display.NvContainer”, right click on the “NVDisplay.Container.exe” file and select Copy from the context menu.
+- After that, right-click on the “NVDisplay.Container.exe” file and select Copy from the context menu.

 - Use the Windows Key + R key combination in order to open the Run dialog box or simply search for “Run” in the Start menu.
 Type in “shell:startup” in the dialog box and click Enter.